 18. Circuit of the Americas

 Got the need for speed?
 Head to the Circuit of the Americas in Austin.
-Opened in October 2010, the track is the place to go for speed and adrenaline lovers.
+Opened in October 2010, the track has been one of the popular attractions and outdoor recreations for speed and adrenaline lovers.
 Hosting several events, the raceway is a great spot to come and watch racing enthusiasts and drivers make their laps.
 The Circuit of the Americas hosts everything from kart racing to F1 and if you’re into getting behind the wheel yourself, there are even driving experiences you can pay for.

 Circuit of the Americas